Uber joins forces with global public transport association

 Andrew Salzberg, Uber's head of transportation policy and research, said aligning the company with public transport authorities was a good way to make Uber a better partner for cities.

-UITP represents public transport providers around the world, including Transport for London (TfL) - which in September stripped Uber of its operating license.
+UITP represents public transport providers around the world, including Transport for London (TfL) - which in September stripped Uber of its operating licence.

 Scandal-hit Uber has just had to reassure authorities it is tackling the way it does business after the disclosure of a massive data breach cover-up that has prompted investigations from regulators around the world.